palikar/rabbitholer/README.md

 A basic run of `rabitholer --help` gives:

 ```
-usage: rabitholer [-h] [--version] [--verbose] Command ...
+usage: rabitholer [-h] [--version] [--verbose] [--very-verbose]
+                  [--config CONFIG]
+                  Command ...

 Interact with RabbitMQ exhanges and queues

 optional arguments:
   -h, --help            show this help message and exit
-  --version, -v   Print veriosn inormation
+  --version, -V         Print veriosn inormation
+  --verbose, -v         Print information about the execution.
-  --verbose, -vv  Print a lot of information about the execution.
+  --very-verbose, -vv   Print a lot of information about the execution.
+  --config CONFIG, -c CONFIG
+                        Specify a configuration file.
+If not given,
+                        '~/.config/rabbitholer/config.py' will be used

 Commands:
   A list of the avialble commands

   Command
     send                Send a message to an exchange
-    read          Send a messages to an exchange read from the standard input.
+    read                Send a messages to an exchange read from the standard
+                        input.
     pipe                Create a named pipe connected to an exchange
     monitor             Monitor the messges on an exchange
+    record              Record messages with specific routing key
+    play                Replay previosly recorded massages
+    list-msgs           Print recorded messages

 ```

-Currently there are four supported commands: send, read, pipe and monitor.
+Currently there are four supported commands: send, read, pipe, monitor, record and play (also an extra utility command &#x2013; list-msgs).
 All commands have certain arguments that are common between all of them.
 Those instruct the application how to connect to the server.
 They include:

 | Argument           | Description                                                         |
 |------------------ |------------------------------------------------------------------- |